bewcloud/bewcloud/README.md

 ## Community Links

- * [`bewcloud-nixos`](https://gitlab.com/ntninja/bewcloud-nixos/) by @ntninja exposes bewCloud as a NixOS integration as an alternative to using Docker.
+ * [`bewcloud-nixos`](https://gitlab.com/ntninja/bewcloud-nixos/) by @ntninja exposes bewCloud as a NixOS integration as an alternative to using Docker or running the app locally.
     * For installation and known limitations, please see its [README](https://gitlab.com/ntninja/bewcloud-nixos/-/blob/main/README.md).